Routing Design Rule Types Available for PCB Layout in Altium Designer

 • Fanout Style - specifies how the fanout vias are placed in relation to the SMT component.
 The following options are available:

-• Auto - chooses the style most appropriate for the component technology and in order to give optimal routing space results.
+• Auto - chooses the style most appropriate for the component technology in order to give optimal routing space results.

 • Inline Rows - fanout vias are placed within two aligned rows.